Library Services Directory - D to L

 Our e-Resources offer free access to online resources, available 24/7.

-Some libraries offer one-off IT sessions delivered by library staff on topics such as family history and eBay.
-Details of these appear on the individual libraries web pages.
+Some libraries offer one-off IT sessions delivered by library staff on topics such as family history, online safety and online shopping.
+Details of these appear on the individual libraries' web pages.

 Macclesfield Library has an IT suite available for hire by groups or individuals.
-It is equipped with ten computers, desks, a screen and projector and an urn is provided for refreshments.
-The computers operate on Windows XP with SP3 and offer Internet Explorer 8, Windows Media Player 11, Adobe Acrobat 8, Microsoft Publisher, RealPlayer and Microsoft Office XP (with Office 2007 and Microsoft Works compatibility packs).
+It is equipped with ten laptops with WiFi access and MS Office, desks, a screen and projector and an urn is provided for refreshments.
 The suite can be hired at the rate charged for meeting room hire.
 Please contact Macclesfield Library for more information or to book the IT suite.

 Several libraries also have meeting rooms for hire.